 Your doctor will begin with a thorough physical exam.
 You will likely have basic laboratory tests, such as a blood and urine tests, too.
-Depending on your symptoms, your doctor may order x-rays or special scans of your neck, bones, or kidneys.
+Depending on your symptoms, your doctor may order or special scans of your neck, bones, or kidneys.

 If you have parathyroid cancer, your blood tests most likely will show a high calcium level.
 This will lead your doctor to test for hypercalcemia and high levels of PTH, especially if you have a lump on your neck.